§ 9 - The Keyboard

 t commands the Text dialog to open.
 This generates text into a new image.

 u, undo, will remove the previous operation and place it into the redo list.
 Note that if you then perform another operation, the redo list is cleared.
-Also, if you extend the image dimensions, the undo and redo lists are both cleared.
+Also, if you use the Extend Image dialog to alter the image dimensions, the undo and redo lists are both cleared.
 The system limit for undos is set to ten.

 v allows you to open additional views on an image.
 You can work in any open view on an image; and you can maintain the individual views at different pan and zoom levels.

-Under OS X (MacOS), both control+v and ⌘+v will paste the clipboard contents into a new image if:
+Under OS X (MacOS), ⌘+v will paste the clipboard contents into a new image if:

 The clipboard contains a filename for which you have the appropriate access permission(s), or...